pdav5883/bowl-pickem/README.md

 ## TODO
 - Make submission button disappear or change color on click while waiting for response, since getting a lot of repeated submission errors
-- Make sure frontend files have references to CFN not to hardcoded values
 - Add lambda deploy script calls to infrastructure deploy script

 ## Lambdas